MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -NoServiceRestart

 The intent of this parameter is to prevent the restart the **WinRM** service.
 This functionality isn't implemented yet.

-This will be fixed in PowerShell 7.5.
+This functionality was implemented in PowerShell 7.5.0-preview.4.

 ```yaml
 Type: System.Management.Automation.SwitchParameter